mrwweb/acf-helper-functions/README.md

-# Advanced Custom Fields Output Helper Functions
+# ACF Output Helper Functions

-A powerful set of functions for outputting common markup patterns with Advanced Custom Fields Plugin for WordPress.
+A powerful set of functions for outputting common markup patterns with [Advanced Custom Fields Plugin](http://wordpress.org/plugins/advanced-custom-fields/) for WordPress.

 Formerly a gist at https://gist.github.com/mrwweb/5768363

 See Also: ACF Forums discussion at http://support.advancedcustomfields.com/discussion/comment/19680#Comment_19680

-Clean, standardized output for common Advanced Custom Fields scenarios.
+## OVERVIEW

 Two simple functions: `get_acf_field()` and `the_acf_field()`, the latter of which is just a simple wrapper function.